napari/napari-workshop-template/napari-workshops/make_a_simple_plugin.md

 ## Testing/Installing your plugin
 To test and use our plugin, we need to install it in our Python environment.
-First, return to your terminal and verify you have the `napari-tutorial` environment activated.
+First, return to your terminal and verify you have the `napari-workshop` environment activated.
 Then, navigate to the directory that you created with the cookiecutter.
 For example, if you named your plugin `napari-spot-detector`, you would enter the following into your terminal.